Lattice Random Walk Discretisations of Stochastic Differential Equations: Lattice Random Walk

 We also note that, although we have described~\eqref{eq:rot} as a rule of thumb for setting $\delta_x$ for a specified $\delta_t$, it also satisfies the condition $\delta_x = \Theta(\sqrt{\delta_t})$ required for weak convergence in Section~\ref{subsec:weak_convergence}.

 In practice, we likely cannot guarantee~\eqref{eq:feasibility} globally, particularly in the case of non-globally Lipschitz drifts, Section~\ref{subsec:non-lipshitz}.
 In this case we can still obtain a stable discretisation by clipping the probabilities appropriately.
 That is, we can clip the coordinates of $\sigma(x, t)$ so that $\delta_t \delta_x^{-2} \sigma(x, t)^2 \leq 1$ which ensures $p_- + p_+ \leq 1$.
 Then clip the coordinates of $f(x,t)$ such that $-\delta_t \delta_x^{-2} \sigma(x, t)^2 \leq \delta_t \delta_x^{-1} f(x, t) \leq \delta_t \delta_x^{-2} \sigma(x, t)^2$ to ensure $p_-, p_+ \geq 0$.
-This clipping naturally modifies the moments \eqref{eq:ternary-moments}, but as $\delta_t \to 0,$ the possibility of clipping disappears, therefore does not affect weak convergence.
+This clipping naturally modifies the moments~\eqref{eq:ternary-moments}, but as $\delta_t \to 0,$ the possibility of clipping disappears, therefore does not affect weak convergence.

-For drift or diffusion functions that have a large dynamic range over the course of a SDE trajectory, we can also generalize $\delta_x \to \delta_x(t, x)$ to be a function of $t$ or even $x$.
+For drift or diffusion functions that have a large dynamic range over the course of a SDE trajectory, we can also generalize $\delta_x \to \delta_x(t, x)$ to be a function of $t$ or even $x$ so long as we still have $\delta_{x, i}(x,t) = \Theta(\sqrt{\delta_t})$.
 This is particularly useful for SDEs with time-varying diffusion functions, such as variance-exploding diffusion models~\cite{song2020score}.

-\subsection{Diagonal diffusion assumption}
+\subsection{Diagonal Diffusion Assumption}

 The LRW probabilities in \eqref{eq:ternary-p} as written make the assumption that $\sigma(x,t)$ is diagonal.
 This is a strong assumption, but it covers the majority of applications including Langevin-based sampling from Bayesian posteriors \cite{duffield2024scalable} or molecular dynamics equilibrium distributions~\cite{leimkuhler2013rational}, as well as modern machine learning diffusion models~\cite{song2020score}.
-We note that this diagonal diffusion limitation also features in the discretisation scheme of Ref.~\cite{livingstone2024skew}.
+We note that this diagonal diffusion limitation also features in the discretisation scheme of Ref.~\cite{iguchi2024skew}.

 Additionally, general SDEs can be converted into one with a constant and identity diffusion matrix via a Lamperti transform.
 This is detailed in Appendix~\ref{sec:lamperti} for the simpler case when the (dense) diffusion matrix depends on $t$ but not $x$, for the complete case see~\cite{moller2010state}.
 Thus the majority of SDEs with dense diffusion matrices (those that depend on $t$ but not $x$) can be handled easily by the LRW discretisation via the Lamperti transform and therefore we leave the general case of a space-dependent dense diffusion matrices as future work.